spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/node-modules/01-node-modules.md

 !SLIDE

-# How to make the miracle pill from scratch
+# Making the miracle pill from scratch
 ## Useful for debugging purposes

 !SLIDE